Flash Photography Techniques

 - Using video light for macro detail photos at weddings

 - Video light for the romantic portraits of the bride and groom (Julia & Louis)

 - Romantic wedding portraits with video light (Tatiana & Brandon)

-- Combining video light and daylight (model: Anelisa)
+- Photography with video light and daylight (model: Anelisa)